:::: One-line Brief//

-Police uniform has built-in armor and communication systems.
+The police uniform has built-in body armor and communication systems.

 :::: Inspiration from Nature//

-The body armor of Dasypodidae is flexible and tough at the same time.
+The body armor of armadillo (Dasypodidae) is both flexible and tough at the same time.

 Moving about in an armored police uniform must be tiresome- especially when it is laden with all kinds of tools and whistles.
-Much advancement has been made in its separate functions such as body armor and suit fabric etc. but all seem to go in vain when the final outcome is uncomfortable to watch let alone wear.
-Present gear is like carrying a Nokia phone, Microsoft laptop, and an iWatch.
-A new design paradigm needs to be created for police uniforms which frees its wearer from carrying multiple tools and whistles.
-The top priority of the uniform should be an integrated bullet armor.
+Much advancement has been made in the independent industries of body armors and responsive fabrics. but all this R&D must lack some factor of innovation because the final outcome is uncomfortable to watch.
+The traditional police gear is like carrying a Nokia phone, a Microsoft laptop, and an Apple iWatch.
+A new design paradigm needs to be created for police uniforms that frees its wearers from carrying multiple gadgets.
+The top priority of this nature gadget uniform must be safety; an integrated body armor.

 There is no scarcity of body armors in the natural world.
-We need an example that is flexible besides being robust.
-An armadillo (Dasypodidae) exhibits a complete economy of form by becoming a ball of plated armor.
-And its shingle-like plates are not separate from the skin which makes it a perfect inspiration for smart, fully-integrated suit-armor.
+But we are looking for examples that are both flexible and robust.
+An armadillo (Dasypodidae) exhibits the complete economy of form by becoming a ball of plated armor.
+Its shingle-like plates are not separate from the skin which makes it a perfect inspiration for smart, fully-integrated body suit-armor.

 This area of research has grown enormously over time.
-Integrated exoskeletal systems range from fantasy world (comics, movies, and games) to real-world (sports and military).
+Integrated exoskeletal systems range from the fantasy world (comics, movies, and games) to the real-world (sports and military).
 The following projects (particularly Nano-Suit and Dragon Skin) provide technical guidance for the design of this nature gadget.

 A lightweight armor suit is designed for police.
 Instead of continuous bullet-proof sheathing- like one used in the existing fabrics- it has a discrete particle system (1, 5).
 Particles can slide over and along with each other (6-9) like thin layers of fluid running in streams.
 These streams exhibit communication (11) and thermal regulation capabilities (14, 15) which frees the police from carrying any communication devices (2).
-The suit draws energy from movement and oscillation of the particles (4) which move with the body.
+The suit draws energy from the movement and oscillation of the particles (4) which move with the human body.

 Row1Column1: A Closeup of Armadillo